javalin/website/_posts/tutorials/2021-05-20-frontends-with-javalinmithril.md

 Now that we have all our dependencies in order, we need to configure our web server.
 Lets start off with 2 classes : the Main class, and the app class.

-Starting off, our Main class, in `/src/main/java/io/javalinmithril/demo/Main.java` is just a wrapper class(which I add because I am a sad non-kotlin boi :C  and I like neat class names too much C: ) that calls and starts our App
+Starting off, our Main class, in `/src/main/java/io/javalinmithril/demo/Main.java`, is just a wrapper class that calls and starts our App:

 ```java
 import io.javalin.Javalin